 The world-famous Corinth Canal is a must-visit for anyone to Athens.
 It is not very far and you can easily go there on your own.
 But you must be careful because the road at the canal is rather dangerous.
 There are no traffic lights and the road signs are not clear.

-I recommend a group tour to Corinth Canal with a visit the Ancient Corinth castle.
+I recommend a group tour to Corinth Canal with a visit to the Ancient Corinth castle.
 With a guide and driver, this will be a more relaxing experience.
-I believe that the Corinth Half-Day Small Group Tour from Athens is suitable for families.
+I believe that the Corinth Half-Day Small-Group Tour from Athens is suitable for families.

 Nemea in the region of Peloponnese is one of the most important wine districts of Greece.
-It is easy to visit one or more vine estates from Athens in a one day trip.
-My kids and I went along such family activity, you can read our wine tasting experience here.
+It is easy to visit one or more vine estates from Athens on a one-day trip.
+My kids and I went along with such a family activity, you can read our wine tasting experience here.